shibajee/realtek-uad-nahimic-mod/README.md

 Continue with the warning sign and click Install this driver software anyway.
 Do not restart, select I will restart my computer later.

+- Enable Sideload apps:

+Go to Settings > Update & Security > For developers > click Sideload apps and close.

 - Now go to UWP_BUNDLE folder and run INSTALL_UWP_BUNDLE.bat as administrator.
 This will install Realtek and Nahimic UWP audio control panel.
 Installation is silent and will close automatically.

 Wait 1 min to give time to install the UWP application properly.